mchaker/althea-systemd/docs/althea-sentry.md

 ### Hardware Requirements:

 * 2 GB RAM
-* 50 GB storage _(the althea data folder is almost 15GB at time of writing, so to be safe as the network grows I recommend a linode 2GB plan or higher)_
+* 100 GB storage _(I have seen the althea data folder reach 40GB+, so to be safe as the network grows I recommend a linode 8GB plan or higher)_
 * storage latency < 5ms

 ℹ️ Test storage latency with the `ioping` tool: `sudo ioping /dev/sdX -c5` where `/dev/sdX` is the device where your `.althea` data folder is mounted.
 Usually this is `/dev/sda`, but can be `/dev/mapper/ubuntu--vg-ubuntu--lv` on Ubuntu systems.